Special Educational Needs and Disability Information Report

 How does the setting know if children need extra help and what should I do if I think my child may have special educational needs?

 Provision for children with SEND at Ash Grange Primary School is a whole school responsibility.
-In addition to the governing body, the Headteacher and the SENDCo, all other members of staff have important day-to-day responsibilities.
+In addition to the governing body, the Headteacher, Mrs Marie Curtis and the Inclusion Lead, Mrs Ali Rumsby, all other members of staff have important day-to-day responsibilities.
 All teachers are teachers of children with SEND.

 We track the progress of all our learners and regularly discuss any concerns as well as celebrating achievements.